 Father’s Day is coming up and we like to celebrate with food!
 Steak is always, always at the top of our list.
-It’s taken me some time to nail down the right combination of spices for the perfect grilled steak marinade, but now that I have it, I like to mix up a big batch of spices at once so that it’s easier to make my marinade when the time comes.
+It’s taken me some time to nail down the right combination of spices for the perfect tri-tip marinade, but now that I have it, I like to mix up a big batch of grilled steak spice rub at once so that it’s easier to make my marinade when the time comes.

-This marinade is a cinch to mix up once you have your spice rub.
+The marinade is a cinch to mix up once you have your grilled steak spice rub ready.
 You can make it in a glass baking dish and cover with plastic wrap or toss everything in a gallon size Ziplock bag and then seal up the marinade all around the meat.

 For the best flavor, try to marinate the meat for at least an hour or two, turning several times.
 This recipe is enough to marinate 4 individual steaks or one large tri-tip roast – 1 1/2 – 2 pounds of meat.
 When it’s time to cook your meat, heat the grill on high for about 10 minutes.
 You want it to get nice and hot.
 Place your meat on the hot grill to sear the outside quickly and seal in the juices.
 Turn the heat down to medium-low and cook until the meat reaches your desired doneness.
 We like medium-rare and this takes about 20-30 minutes.

 - 1/4 cup red pepper flakes

 - 1/4 cup ground black pepper

 - Mix spices together to make a total of 2 Tbsp spice rub.
 Combine with 1/4 c. water, 1/4 c. olive oil, and 1/8 c. balsamic (or apple cider) vinegar.
 Place meat in marinade and soak for 1-2 hours.
 Grill.

 - For larger batches of spice rub, mix 2 parts (red pepper, black pepper, oregano, onion flakes, salt, and garlic salt) to 1 part (onion powder and chili powder).